-Students acquire understanding and knowledge (the complexity of which increases as the course progresses) through lectures, tutorials and workshops (A1, A5).
-At stage 1, students learn basic, and at stage 2 more sophisticated, technical procedures by performing carefully designed and tested experiments.
+Teaching and learning methods and strategies A Knowledge and understanding of Students acquire understanding and knowledge (the complexity of which increases as the course progresses) through lectures, tutorials and workshops (A1, A5).
+At stage 1, students learn 1 The three main branches of chemistry (inorganic, physical and organic) basic, and at stage 2 more sophisticated, technical procedures by performing carefully designed and tested experiments.
 In the lab classes they also consolidate the learning started in lectures (A1, A2, A4) and improve on skill A3.
-At stage 3 the students learn advanced practical methods and specialist theoretical material.
-(A1- A4).
-They learn A5 in stage 4 lecture modules which describe sophisticated contemporary problems in chemistry and A6 through the training sessions as part of the Research Project.
+At stage 3 the students learn 2 Practical laboratory chemistry advanced practical methods and specialist theoretical material (A1- A4).
+They learn A5 in stage 4 lecture modules which 3 Data analysis and numeracy describe sophisticated contemporary problems in chemistry and A6 through the training sessions as part of the Research Project.
+4 Spectroscopy and chemical characterisation On placement the students learn A7 .
 Throughout the period of the degree the student is expected to read around the taught material to supplement and strengthen the taught/learnt work.
-Reading lists are provided to facilitate this.

-Knowledge and understanding is assessed through unseen written examinations and in-course assessments (A1, A3 - A5), answers to questions in practical reports (A2), and oral examinations eg in the 4 project (A2).
+5 Specialist aspects of chemistry Reading lists are provided to facilitate this.
+Assessment methods and strategies 6 Research methods Knowledge and understanding is assessed through unseen written examinations and in-course assessments $(A1, A3 - A5)$, 7 Some aspects of industrial answers to questions in practical reports (A2), and oral examinations eg in the stage 4 projects (A2).